boring-registry/boring-registry/README.md

 # Providers

-Providers cannot be uploaded using the CLI yet so they need to be uploaded outside of the Boring Registry.
+Providers cannot be uploaded using the CLI yet, so they need to be uploaded outside the Boring Registry.

 The Boring Registry expects a file called `signing-keys.json` to be placed under the `namespace` level inside the storage backend.